Reflections on Iran, an expat in Paris, and growing up Filipino-Egyptian

 Thanks for reading,

-About this newsletter: Writing about immigrant life—the struggles, triumphs and quirks—by immigrants and children of immigrants.
+About this newsletter: Writing about immigrant and refugee life—the struggles, triumphs and quirks—by immigrants and refugees, and their children.
 Photo in the logo: Miguel Bruna/Unsplash.

-About me: I grew up in the former Yugoslavia and now live in New York, where I work as a writer and communications consultant for nonprofits focusing on human rights.
+About me: I grew up in the former Yugoslavia, then moved to Canada, and now live in New York, where I work as a writer and communications consultant for nonprofits focusing on human rights.
 I have written about my immigrant experience for Catapult, The New York Times, the Washington Post and the New York Daily News.
 Find me on twitter, @vesnajaksic, or on my website, www.vesnajaksic.com.